meaniebeanie22/meaniebeanie22.github.io/chapters/what-i-heard-in-the-apple-barrel.md

 up, I found the moon had risen and was silvering the mizzen-top and shining white on the luff of the fore-sail; and almost at the same time the voice of the lookout shouted, “Land ho!”

+# :x johnasserting
+Here we see LJS asserting that he is the captain of the ship, further indicating that he is planning to mutiny and take charge.